How To Make Banana Bread

 Pour the batter into the pan.
 Pour the batter into the prepared loaf pan, using the spatula to scrape all the batter from the bowl.
 Smooth the top of the batter.

 Bake for 50 to 65 minutes.
 Bake until the top of the cake is caramelized dark brown with some yellow interior peeking through and a toothpick or cake tester inserted into the middle comes out clean, 50 to 65 minutes.
 Baking time will vary slightly depending on the moisture and sugar content of your bananas — start checking around 50 minutes and then every 5 minutes after.

 Cool in the pan for 10 minutes.
 Set the loaf, still in the pan, on a wire cooling rack.
 Let it cool for 10 minutes — this helps the loaf solidify and makes it easier to remove from the pan.

 Remove from pan and cool another 10 minutes.
-Grasping the parchment paper sling, lift the loaf out of the pan and place on the on the cooling rack.
+Grasping the parchment paper sling, lift the loaf out of the pan and place on the cooling rack.
 Cool for another 10 minutes before slicing.

 Banana muffins: To make muffins, line a muffin tin with paper liners and fill each cup to roughly 3/4 full, and check for doneness after 20 minutes.
 Makes 8 to 10 muffins.

-Storage: Leftover bread can be kept, covered, at room temperature for several days, or wrap the bread in plastic wrap and then aluminum foil and frozen for up to 3 months.
+Storage: Wrap leftovers tightly in plastic wrap and store at room temperature for several days, or wrap the bread in plastic wrap and then aluminum foil and freeze for up to 3 months.